brknapp/brknapp.github.io/index.md

 Fun facts about me:

 1. I'm a huge fan of theater
   + My two favorite shows are *Wicked* and *The Phantom of the Opera*.
-I've seen them both on Broadway.
+I've seen both of them on Broadway.
 2. I play the clarinet in the [Durham Community Concert Band](http://www.durhamband.org/)
 3. I love my dog Henry!
 He's a four-year-old australian cattle dog mix